Key Points

 Over three decades later, this unease has produced a regional pattern: visible religious expression is tolerated only within strict limits, and states retain sweeping authority to regulate clothing, religious teaching, and community leadership.
 Tajikistan has taken this further than any of its neighbours.

 Rahmon’s government regularly warns that overt religious practice threatens national stability and undermines Tajik cultural heritage.
 Officials argue that hijabs, niqabs, long beards and certain religious celebrations represent foreign influence, particularly from the Arab world.
-The government insists that Tajiks should instead maintain traditional dress, often described as modest clothing associated with national heritage.
+The same goes for Western clothes like dress, short skirts, low cut tops, and sheer and tight-fitting clothes.

 Rahmon has repeatedly framed these restrictions as a defence of Tajik identity.
 He has publicly criticised “alien clothing” and urged citizens to reject styles he associates with external religious influences.
 The government has used this narrative to support policies that regulate appearance and behaviour in public spaces.
 Rahmon has said that Tajikistan is a “secular nation built on ancient culture, not imported fanaticism.”

-Tajikistan banned the hijab in public institutions in 2007, but recent legislation formalised and expanded the ban across schools, government offices and public places.
+Tajikistan banned the 'foreign clothing' in public institutions in 2007, but recent legislation formalised and expanded the ban across schools, government offices and public places.
 The new law prohibits Islamic veils and Western miniskirts, instead endorsing traditional Tajik dress as the appropriate public standard.
 The government also restricts long beards and discourages religious clothing in daily life.

-In 2015, Rahmon said that wearing foreign clothes and hijab “is another pressing issue for our society,” calling it a “a sign of poor education.”
+In 2015, Rahmon said that wearing foreign clothes “is another pressing issue for our society,” calling it a “a sign of poor education.”
 Over the years, he has defended his actions as fighting against religious extremism.

 A key moment in this campaign came in 2018 when Tajikistan published official rules on acceptable dress – The Guidebook of Recommended Outfits in Tajikistan.
-The guidelines described national attire and warned against what the government called “foreign” clothing.
+The guidelines described national attire and warned against what the government called “alien” clothing.
 These rules formed the foundation for subsequent enforcement actions and shaped public messaging about identity and social behaviour.
 The government framed the document as a cultural guide meant to protect Tajik heritage, but in practice it functioned as a regulatory tool targeting religious dress.

 Rahmon often uses regional comparisons to justify Tajikistan’s own restrictions.
 He has pointed to policies across Central Asia and said that Tajikistan must not “allow foreign trends to divide society.”
-In speeches marking Independence Day and National Unity Day, the president framed hijab bans as part of a wider effort across the region to maintain secular governance and resist external influences.
+In speeches marking Independence Day and National Unity Day, the president framed clothing bans as part of a wider effort across the region to maintain secular governance and resist external influences.

 Each Central Asian state enforces its own form of control: